pcpLiu/Serrano/README.md

 Serrano was developed as an iOS framework.
 However, the framework could be added and used in Cocoa applications (macOS App) without effort.

 ## Contribution
-Contribution are wanted!
-And please read the [Contributing Guide]() before making a PR.
+Contribution are wanted :loudspeaker:.
+And please read the [Contributing Guide](http://serrano-lib.org/docs/latest/guides/Contribution/Contribution/) before making a PR.

 ## License
 Serrano is liscensed under [MIT](https://github.com/pcpLiu/serrano/blob/master/LICENSE).
 Copyright (c) 2017, Zhonghao (Tim) Liu.